-Based on our verification of NHC Foods Limited's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended March 31, 2023, complied with the statutory provisions listed here under and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:
+Based on our verification of NHC Foods Limited's books, papers, minute books, forms and returns filed and other records maintained by the Company and also the information provided by the Company, its officers, agents and authorized representatives during the conduct of secretarial audit, we hereby report that in our opinion, the Company has, during the audit period covering the financial year ended March 31, 2024, complied with the statutory provisions listed here under and also that the Company has proper Board-processes and compliance mechanism in place to the extent, in the manner and subject to the reporting made hereinafter:

-We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2023 according to the provisions of:
+We have examined the books, papers, minute books, forms and returns filed and other records maintained by the Company for the financial year ended on March 31, 2024 according to the provisions of:

-- 1 The Companies Act, 2013 (the Act) and the rules made there under; - 2 The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - 3 The Depositories Act, 1996 and the Regulations and bye-laws framed there under; - 4 The provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial borrowings were not applicable to the Company during the financial year under report; - 5 The following Regulations and Guidelines prescribed under the Securities and ExchangeBoard of India Act, 1992 ('SEBI Act'): - a.
-The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - 6 Provisions of the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act,1992 ('SEBI Act') were not applicable to the Company during the financial year under report: - a.
-The Securities and Exchange Board of India (Issue of Capital and Disclosure requirements) Regulations, 2018; - b The Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014; - c.
-The Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations,2008; - d.
+- 1. The Companies Act, 2013 (the Act) and the rules made there under; - 2.
+The Securities Contracts (Regulation) Act, 1956 ('SCRA') and the rules made there under; - 3.
+The Depositories Act, 1996 and the Regulations and bye-laws framed there under; - 4.
+The provisions of Foreign Exchange Management Act, 1999 and the rules and regulations made there under to the extent of Foreign Direct Investment, Overseas Direct Investment and External Commercial borrowings were not applicable to the Company during the financial year under report; - 5.
+The following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act, 1992 ('SEBI Act'): - a.
+The Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - b The Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - 6.
+Provisions of the following Regulations and Guidelines prescribed under the Securities and Exchange Board of India Act,1992 ('SEBI Act') were not applicable to the Company during the financial year under report:- - The Securities and Exchange Board of India (Issue of Capital and Disclosure requirements) Regulations, 2018; - b The Securities and Exchange Board of India (Share Based Employee Benefits & Sweat Equity) Regulations, 2021; - c.
+The Securities and Exchange Board of India (Issue and Listing of Non-Convertible Securities) Regulations,2021; - d.
 The Securities and Exchange Board of India (Registrars to an Issue and Share TransferAgents) Regulations, 1993, regarding the Companies Act and dealing with client; - e.
+The Securities and Exchange Board of India (Depository & Participants) Regulations, 2018 regarding the Companies Act and dealing with client;

-The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - f.
+- f.
+The Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2021; and - g.
 The Securities and Exchange Board of India (Buyback of Securities) Regulations, 2018;